zowe/docs-site/docs/user-guide/systemrequirements-cli.md

   1. Go to [Node.js LTS](https://nodejs.org/en/) to select and install a runtime version with active support.

   For a list of supported LTS versions, see [Nodejs Releases](https://https://nodejs.org/en/about/previous-releases).

   2. Restart the command prompt after installing Node.js, if required.

   3. Verify that Node.js is installed:

   ```
   node --version
   ```
-  Node.js is installed on your PC when Zowe CLI returns a message with the correct Node.js version.
+  Node.js is installed on your PC when a message returns with the correct Node.js version.

   If you issue the `node --version` command and get an error message, confirm that your PATH environment variable includes the path to the Node.js installation location.